iancenry/react-chat-app/README.md

 # Realtime Messaging Web Application
+- This is the client side code of a university web application that I did as my final year project.

-- User registarion view
+* User registarion view
-- User login view
+* User login view
-- Friends and Groups tab
+* Friends and Groups tab
-- Group creation view
+* Group creation view
-- Chat Area
+* Chat Area

 ## Quick Setup
 1. Fork then clone the project into local machine 🍴